HeiSh3n/amongus-music-bot/README.md

 3. Update the switch in `adapter.js` to support your new backend.

 ## Contributing
-- Follow the project coding standards.
-- Do not commit `.env`, `cookies.json`, or any sensitive files.
 - Open issues or pull requests for improvements.

 ## License